PS 101. Introduction to Psychology.3 Credits.

 Offered: Every year, Fall and Spring

 PS 308.
-Advanced Research Methods in Psychology with Lab.4 Credits.
+Advanced Research Methods In Psychology.3 Credits.

-This course builds on the statistical analyses, experimental methods and nonexperimental methods learned in PS 206 and PS 307.
-Each section focuses on a different area of study in psychology or neuroscience.
-Students design, conduct and formally present a major piece of psychological research, including statistical analysis, on a topic in that research area.
-Course includes both lecture and lab components.
+This course builds on the statistical analysis, experimental methods and non-experimental methods learned in PS 206 and PS 307.
+Students design, conduct, and formally present a major piece of research on a topic in psychology.
+Course includes a literature review intended to deepen student's understanding of research methods, requires the development of a written research proposal, and an oral live in-person presentation of that proposal.
 For Psychology and Behavioral Neuroscience majors only.
-Minimum grade of C- is required to pass.

 Prerequisites: Take PS 307; Minimum grade C-.